tomthe/template-electron-svelte/README.md

-# template-electron-svelte
+# Fotobook generator

-Starter project with basic Svelte and Electron setup
+Select images from your computer and generate lots of collages.
+Export as Powerpoint

 ## How to build